dimiarbre/obsidian-zotero-workflow/README.md

 <!-- TODO: explain how to set up the template inside obsidian with screenshots -->

 ### List of recommended Obsidian packages
+This is the list of packages I personally use in obsidian, sorted by order of importance to me.
+It is a subjective view, but some are more miscellaneous than the others.
+I definitely recommend having a look at least at the first few.

-* `Image Toolkitt`: This plugin allows you to zoom in on an image by clicking it, instead of having to open the image inside Zotero.
+* `Image Toolkit`: This plugin allows you to zoom in on an image by clicking it, instead of having to open the image inside Zotero.
 To me, it is a must-have if you integrate images in your notes.
+* `Excalidraw`: This is one of the most popular plugin on obsidian, it provides a lot more functionality compared to the basic Obsidian canvas feature, allowing you to organize your notes neatly.
+The plugin itself links to short presentation videos that allows you to familiarize easily with the tool.
 * `Periodic Notes`: This plugin generalizes the concept of obsidian's daily notes, and allows you to create weekly or monthly notes.
 This can also use a template, albeit much simpler.
 Some basic example templates are available under `Templates/`
 * `Calendar`: This plugin is a good synergy with `Periodic Notes`, as it allows to visualize the month in a calendar and to simply access the daily or weekly notes of a given day or week.
 * `KanBan`: This plugin allows for a very neat TODO items visualization, used in a screenshot above.